wingkwong/leetcode-the-hard-way/solutions/1500-1599/1514-path-with-maximum-probability.md

 ## Approach - Using Dijkstra's Algorithm:
 First, we will create adjanacy list $graph$ from given input.
 Now we have to find maximum $success probability$ from soruce node to every node.
 In standard djikstra algorithm, we will find the shortest path from start to end and update the "minimum distance" array accordingly for each "from -> to" pair.
 In this problem, we have to find maximum probability so we create a max heap $pq$ and an array $sp$ which will store success probability for every node.
 Now, we will iterate for top node of $pq$ priority queue and upadate the $sp$ array.
-After iterating through $graph$, we will return $sp[end]$
+After iterating through $graph$, we will return $sp[end]$.

 <Tabs>